-Fifth case of Monkeypox detected in NZ
+Fifth case of monkeypox detected in NZ

 A fifth case of monkeypox has been detected in New Zealand, Ministry of Health and Te Whatu Ora confirmed this evening.

-The person recently arrived from overseas and is isolating in the Auckland region following their positive test result.
+The person recently arrived from overseas and is isolating in the Auckland region after a positive test result.

 "Significantly, there is no evidence of community transmission from this case and public health staff have assessed the risk of transmission from this case as low," the ministry said.